-Prospect Accounts give you the ability to group prospects that work for the same company under the same umbrella, allowing you to roll-up and keep all the information about that company (e.g. shipping/billing information, company size, revenue, etc) all in one place.
+Prospect Accounts give you the ability to group prospects that work for the same company under the same umbrella, allowing you to roll up and keep all the information about that company (e.g. shipping/billing information, company size, revenue, etc) in one place.
 This reduces duplication and conflicting information.

 How does Prospect Account data get into Pardot?
 If you have a Salesforce, SugarCRM, or Microsoft Dynamics CRM connector, the account data will sync down into Pardot automatically when Pardot detects a Contact with a valid Account reference in the CRM.
 This sync is one-way and treats the CRM as the master.

 When Prospect Account sync is active from the CRM, you will not be able to create, edit, delete Prospect Accounts or associate them with Prospects – this must be done through the CRM.